 Equipped with hybrid skills and a sense of active environmental stewardship, graduates of this innovative, integrated, and applied program will be able to connect ideas among diverse groups and tell compelling stories with fluency.

 Solutions to long-term sustainability are not found solely in the realm of science.
 Environmental visual communication is an emerging field and its practitioners are key leaders who, through collaboration and deliverables, can build bridges between science and society.
 The ultimate goal is to motivate the public to care about and become active participants in sustaining our ever-changing world.

 As a graduate of this program, you will be able to:

-- Implement integrated social media management plans by appraising social media platforms and selecting optimal channels.
+- Implement integrated social media management plans that convey strategic messaging through appraisal of social media platforms and selection optimal channels

-The EVC program runs in a compressed, intensive format from May 6 to October 18.
-Students are in-class for eight weeks during semester one.
-The Applied Project Placement takes place during July and August.
-Students return to class for eight weeks for semester two, completing their studies on October 19.
+The EVC program runs in a compressed, intensive format from May through November.
+Students are on-campus at the Royal Ontario Museum during Semester 1 (May - June) and Semester 2 (September - November).
+The full-time Applied Project Placement takes place during the summer (July - August).
 Students pay tuition and fees for two semesters of study.

 Applied Project Placement

-Working at an external site under the mentorship of an industry professional, you will participate in a summer placement, conducting research for your Applied Project (to be completed in the final semester).
-You will acquire insight, experience, and networking opportunities, while offering conservation communication services.
-Possible placement opportunities include environmental organizations and associations, educational institutions, government agencies, advertising and marketing firms, print and online publishers, galleries and photography associations, and museums, located in Canada or abroad.
+Possible placement opportunities include working with environmental organizations and associations, educational institutions, government agencies, advertising and marketing firms, print and online publishers, galleries and photography associations, and museums and individuals, located in Canada or abroad.